 Most of my clients hear from me at some point (when it’s appropriate for me to share) my own personal examples in dealing with obsessive thoughts.
-I have Generalized Anxiety Disorder and have gotten very stuck in obsessive thinking and resultant feelings.
+I have gotten very stuck in obsessive thinking and resultant feelings (and still do some days).
 Born through my own personal trials and individually tailored to clients who want a Christian lens, I sometimes share a version of my prayer I use when stuck on thoughts.

 One tool, not a “fix”